qmk/qmk_firmware/keyboards/alectardy98/alpinenoon/readme.md

 # Gvalchca x Alectardy98 Alpinenoon

 Alps and MX 65% +10 PCB with ANSI and iso Enter support.
-To update the firmware connect the PCB to your computer and press Reset button.
+To update the firmware connect the PCB to your computer and press Reset button on the back of the pcb.
 ![alpinenoon](https://i.imgur.com/0mB5HFxh.jpeg)

 * Keyboard Maintainer: [Alectardy98](https://github.com/alectardy98)